scoconno/scoconno.github.io/examined/Intro/Handout.md

 > I don't understand what is happening to this country.
 The citizens of this country are trying to destroy the beliefs of our forefathers with their liberal views.
 This country was founded on Christian beliefs.
 This has been and I believe still is the greatest country in the world.
 But the issue that we cannot have prayer in public places and on public property because there has to be separation of church and state is a farce.
 [Letter to the editor, Douglas County Sentinel]

+**STOP: Are you struggling with this material?
+If so, have you read the Ch.1.3?
+These notes supplement and summarize the reading.
+They do not replace it.
+Read or re-read Ch.1.3 if you are lost.**

 ## Complex Passages
 It is often difficult to identify the core argument in a complex passage.
-You need to recognize which statements are parts of that argument, but also which statements are not parts of that argument.
+You need to recognize which statements are parts of that argument and also which statements are not parts of that argument.
 These other statements may serve some other role such as providing important background information, or explaining a premise, or explaining the consequences of accepting the conclusion, and so on.
 Try the following exercise before checking the answer key:

 ### Exercise 5: